cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 If you have access to your Cobalt account, do the following:

-1. Reset your password.
+1. Reset your password.<!--Add link to instruction-->
-1. Reset two-factor authentication.
+1. Reset two-factor authentication.<!--Add link to instruction-->